Josemiliano/Gmail_Job_Extractor/README.md

 - Maven
 - A Google Cloud OAuth client with Gmail API enabled, the downloaded `credentials.json`
 - An OpenAI API key

+## Getting Started
+Download the ZIP project and extract it

 ## Getting the keys